AdobeDocs/federated-audience-composition.en/help/compositions/create-composition.md

 ![](assets/composition-select-schema.png)

 Select **[!UICONTROL Create]**.
-The composition canvas displays.
+The composition canvas is displayed.
 You can now configure your composition by adding as many activities as needed to suit your needs before executing it:

 * [Learn how to orchestrate activities](orchestrate-activities.md)
 * [Learn how to start and monitor a composition](start-monitor-composition.md)